UsabilityEngineering/ux-journal-Nico0302/j01/README.md

 > How to fix it?

 To address these issues, we could improve the *speed* label by calling it *duration*.
-This would make the knob more intuitive and proportional to the controlled variable (time).<br />Additionally, we could eliminate the chain control switch and incorporate it as a state in the *duration* knob.
+This would make the knob proportional to the controlled variable (time).<br />
+Additionally, we could eliminate the chain control switch and incorporate it as a state in the *duration* knob.

 ![](improved.png)